aj-ames/IRIS-BLETracking/README.md

 Use [MQTTPythonSetup.md](https://github.com/aj-ames/IRIS-BLETracking/blob/master/MQTTPythonSetup.md) to install PahoMQTT library for MQTTPythonSetup.

+Use [DaemonProcessSetup.md](https://github.com/aj-ames/IRIS-BLETracking/blob/master/DaemonProcessSetup.md) to setup each BLE Receiver Pi to run the Scanner script as a Daemon process.

 Run the following command for easy installation of all required packages:
 ```sh
 pip3 install -r requirements.txt